Daria Van Doren, Associate Teacher

 Elaine has performed with numerous Irish bands including The Chieftains, The Wolfe Tones, Cherish the Ladies, Eileen Ivers, Lenehan and Brendan Grace.
 She has also performed with Norwegian Cruise Lines, represented Fitzpatrick Hotels and performed live on FOX and Friends News.

 In 2007, Elaine was selected as the very first New Jersey Rose of Tralee.
 This award was earned based upon her Irish background, activities honoring her culture and her future goals to promote Irish culture abroad.
 This title gave her the opportunity to travel to Ireland as an ambassador of New Jersey to compete in the Rose of Tralee International Festival, which is held every year in Tralee, County Kerry.

 Elaine is a graduate of East Stroudsburg University of Pennsylvania with a Bachelor of Arts Degree in Communication Studies and Psychology.
-She is also a graduate of Montclair State University with a Master of Arts Degree in Teaching and is currently in her twelfth year as an elementary school teacher in Mount Olive, New Jersey.
-Elaine resides in Hackettstown, NJ with her husband and their growing family.
+She is also a graduate of Montclair State University with a Master of Arts Degree in Teaching and is currently in her thirteenth year as an elementary school teacher in Mount Olive, New Jersey.
+Elaine currently resides in Hackettstown, NJ with her husband, daughter and two dogs.